-The dance of the closing of Lorea market.
+The dance at the closing of Lorea market.
 Detail.
 1909.

 Ray Batchelor writes (15 01 2020):

 I urge you to enlarge this high quality image and look at it very carefully.
 It is a detail taken from this larger photograph, “El baile de clausura” which appeared in the popular Buenos Aires magazine Caras y Caretas (“Faces & Masks) in 1909.

 It is captioned “El baile de clausura” and the story that accompanies it is one of the men dancing to celebrate the last day of the market, before it was to be demolished to make way for the Plaza Congresso

 Look again at the high quality image: the men – the market traders plus one man whose status warranted a suit, rather than an apron – are staring intently at the camera.
 Some pose proudly in tango couple poses – three couples at the front, with two more standing behind them.
 In the background, a boy is sticking out his tongue and threatening to throw something at the cameraman.